nitesh-sd/TEMPERATURE_PREDICTION/README.md

 # TEMPERATURE_PREDICTION
-THROUG NEURAL PROPHET
+THROUGH
+LINEAR REGRESSION
+ARMA MODEL
+ARIMA +sARIMA MODEL
+NEURALPROPHET

-you can download the data from nasa site the link in the description below
+you can download the LATEST data from nasa site the link in the description below

 https://power.larc.nasa.gov/data-access-viewer/